gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
 Implementations MAY setup a new DTLS instead of using key update.

+In DTLS 1.3 any number of tickets can be issued in a connection and the tickets can be used for resumption as long as they are valid, which is up to seven days.
+The nodes in a resumed connection have the same roles (client or server) as in the connection where the ticket was issued.
+Resumption can have significant latency benefits for quickly restarting a broken DTLS/SCTP association.
+If tickets and resumption are used it is enough to issue a single ticket per connection.

 ## DTLS 1.2

 The updates in Section 13 {{RFC9147}} SHALL be followed for DTLS 1.2.